programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-6.md

 ### Social context - Archival Silences

 Archival silences are often described as gaps, omissions and distortions in the historical record.
 Methods used in this lesson have the potential to perpetuate these archival silences.
 NER is not a completely accurate task.
-Even the best Natural Language Processing models struggle at surpassing 95% accuracy when it comes to recognising named entities. (cite) This percentage significantly decreases when working with underrepresented languages. (cite)
+[Studies show](https://aclanthology.org/2024.lrec-main.330.pdf) that even the best Natural Language Processing models struggle to provide accurate NER across a whole document.
+This is even more apparent when working with [underrepresented languages](https://doi.org/10.1162/tacl_a_00416).

 Consequently, when parsing a body of text with NER, there is a high probability some names will be missed by the model, and that the names which are not identified are more likely to belong to groups which are underrepresented in the data models are trained on.
 Employing this method without review can therefore amplify archival silences by omitting people from the metadata.